[edited to add a source on 29 January 2020]

 What we know

-According to U.S. State Department and U.S. Department of Defense estimates, China has imprisoned almost three million Muslim Uyghur people in about 100 concentration camps all over Xinjiang.
+In a May 3, 2019 press briefing on military and security developments in China, Assistant Secretary of Defense for Indo-Pacific Security Affairs Randall G. Schriver stated that China has imprisoned “at least a million, but likely closer to three million citizens.”
+These Muslim prisoners are in about 100 concentration camps all over Xinjiang.
 The prisoners suffer torture and Communist Party ideology brainwashing because their faith threatens the Chinese government’s authority.

 Police cutting Muslim women’s tunics because they were too long.
 Still shots from “Police cut Muslim Uyghur women’s dresses for being too long in Xinjiang, China | East Turkestan” on YouTube